tenchi-security/zanshin-cli/CLI.md

 ### `zanshin account me`

-Returns the details of the user account that owns the API key used by this Connection instance as per
+Returns the details of the user account that owns the API key used by this Connection instance

 **Usage**: